intel-iot-roadshow/roadshow-docs/docs/sensor_examples/grove_starter_kit/index.md

 [C/C++ API documentation](http://iotdk.intel.com/docs/master/mraa/) and [JavaScript API documentation](http://iotdk.intel.com/docs/master/mraa/node/modules/mraa.html) can be found on intel.com.

-1. Establish an SSH or serial connection to your Intel® Galileo or Intel® Edison.
+1. Establish an SSH or serial connection to your Intel® Galileo or Intel® Edison. {% strip %}{% include shell_access.md %}{% endstrip %}

-    _Don't know how?
-Refer to [Shell Access](/docs/shell_access/)._

 2. Run the following commands on your board.
 The first command will edit the mraa-upm config file on the board.
 The last two commands use the board's built-in Opkg package manager to download and update the missing library.